sethmo2/sp25_ece445_lab_notebook/Aashish/README.md

 We also had our breadboard demo today which went well.
 We were able to show off that the reader was able to distinguish between 2 different tags each with its own name.

 ## March 12, 2025 - Second PCB <a name="entry7"></a>
 Shreyas and I worked together on figuring out the PCB with KiCad.
 After going through more documention, we had a better idea of how the components connected together so we knew where to start.
-We got the Schematic
+We got the Schematic set up and continued to work o the actual PCB schematic.
+We thought we got stuff figured out but encountered a lot of errors.
+One of them was not connected pins that we didn't know could cause errors.
+We sent it to our TA after finalizing stuff, but he said that we didn't pass the audit but it was a late so we continued to work on it the next day.